tb991/PlayfairEncryption/README.md

 # PlayfairEncryption
-this project includes anything related to the playfair encryption algorithm
+lets you decrypt or encrypt using the playfair algorithm

+also open to mutating the key